zeroclipboard/zeroclipboard/docs/instructions.md

   // themselves instead of relying on our per-element `mouseover` handler
   autoActivate: true,

+  // How many milliseconds to wait for the Flash SWF to load and respond before assuming that
+  // Flash is deactivated (e.g. click-to-play) in the user's browser.
+If you don't care about
+  // how long it takes to load the SWF, you can set this to `null`.
+  flashLoadTimeout: 30000,

   /** @deprecated */
   // The class used to indicate that a clipped element is being hovered over